 We are committed to ensuring matters of dispute between students and the University are resolved fairly and promptly.
-This commitment is consistent with our long-term goal to be recognised for providing world-class education and a fulfilling student experience, as articulated in ECU’s strategy document, Engaging Minds; Engaging Communities.
-Towards 2020.
+This commitment is consistent with our long-term goal to be recognised for providing world-class education and a fulfilling student experience, as articulated in the ECU Strategic Plan 2017 - 2021.

-The Office of Governance Services will provide information, for both students and staff, on what students can do if they have a concern or complaint about our services or administrative practices, including the steps that can be taken to resolve the concern or complaint.
+The Strategic and Governance Services Centre will provide information, for both students and staff, on what students can do if they have a concern or complaint about our services or administrative practices, including the steps that can be taken to resolve the concern or complaint.

 The Student Complaints Policy does not supersede appeal processes established under statutes, rules, or by-laws.

 Students wishing to lodge a result appeal, academic progression status review, or an appeal to the Student Appeals Committee should refer to the 'How to appeal' web page for steps and deadlines.
 Visit the student intranet for more information.

 In the first instance, a student with a complaint should seek to resolve the complaint by talking directly with the staff member who provided the product or services.
 If it is inappropriate or not possible to contact the person most directly involved, the student may contact the relevant Senior Officer in the area concerned, for example, the Associate Dean, Unit Coordinator or lecturer of the School, or Manager or Director in the Service Centres.
 The student can expect that any complaint will be treated promptly and courteously.